Effects of monitoring on entanglement dynamics for $1+1$D $\mathbb Z_2$ lattice gauge theory

 To benchmark our code, we have checked our tensor network calculations with the exact diagonalisation method for a lattice site of size $L=8\,.$\\\\ \textit{Check with exact diagonalisation code:} Fig.~(\ref{Fig-App1}) shows the comparison.
-We have also used three different time-evolution methods based on MPS, namely, 1st- and 2nd-order time-dependent variational principles (which implement the Trotter and 2nd-order Suzuki-Trotter decompositions, respectively) \cite{itensor}, as well as the time-dependent variational principle (TDVP) \cite{PhysRevB.102.094315}\,.
+We have also used three different time-evolution methods based on MPS, namely, 1st- and 2nd-order TEBD (which implement the Trotter and 2nd-order Suzuki-Trotter decompositions, respectively) \cite{itensor}, as well as the time-dependent variational principle (TDVP) \cite{PhysRevB.102.094315}\,.
 As evident from Fig.~(\ref{Fig-App1}), all of them give the same results.

 In the main text, we have performed all our tensor network calculations with a cutoff ($\epsilon=10^{-8}$) and a bond dimension $\mathcal{D}=1000\,.$ To confirm the numerical convergence, we have checked our calculation for a smaller cutoff and a bigger bond dimension value.
 We present the results below.\\\\ \textit{Dependence on cut off and bond dimension:} As evident from Fig.~(\ref{bond-dimension}), our results are insensitive to these choices.